rhuss/jboss-jdg-quickstarts/embedded-openshift/README.md

   $ oc login -u developer -p developer
   ```

+4. Ensure the `myproject` namespace is available and switch to it if necessary.
+This quickstart is configured to use the `myproject` namespace.
+If you use a different project, you must specify the namespace with the `fabric8.namespace` parameter in `pom.xml`.

-4. Add the view role to the default service account.
+5. Add the view role to the default service account.
+The [KUBE_PING](https://github.com/jgroups-extras/jgroups-kubernetes) discovery protocol must have view access for all pods in your project namespace.

   ```bash
   $ oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default -n $(oc project -q)